Skip to content

 Software

-Open-source framework for scalable temporal GNN training with streaming samplers, chunk caches, and custom CUDA kernels.
+Open-source framework for staleness-free and scalable temporal GNN training.
+Features streaming samplers, chunk-based memory graphs, and optimized CUDA kernels for high GPU utilization.

 Teaching